galiherlangga/chatter-client/docs/blueprint.md

 - Use minimalist, clear icons for common actions like sending messages, adding attachments, and muting notifications.
 - Employ a clean and intuitive layout with a clear separation between the message input area, the chat display, and user controls.
 - Incorporate subtle animations for new message notifications and message delivery confirmations to enhance user engagement.

+## Current Issues:
+- Images displayed in the end of the chat response.
+The image should be corresponding to each step in the chat response.
+Like step 1, step 2, etc. below it should be the image related to that step.